What Is the 100,000-Mile Rule in Car Insurance?

 As a starting point, use the car repair costs estimate tool from AAA or the Napa Auto Care Repair Estimator to get a ballpark figure on various types of repairs.
 Alternatively, you can contact local collision repair centers to ask about average costs.

 Compare these repair costs to your current market value.
-If many of them are close to or higher than your car’s estimated value, it may be a good time to drop collision and comprehensive coverage because the odds of your car being declared totaled is high.
+If many of them are close to or higher than your car's estimated value, it might be a good time to drop collision and comprehensive coverage because the odds of your car being declared totaled are high.

 While canceling that extra coverage might make sense on paper, the decision ultimately comes down to how you would handle an at-fault accident or other unexpected event damaging your car.

-If you have enough in savings right now to cover a down payment if you needed to, that might not be worth the higher premiums – especially when you could add the money you save by dropping coverage to your savings.
+If you have enough in savings right now to cover a down payment if you needed to, that might not be worth the higher premiums – especially when the money you save by dropping coverage could further boost your savings.

-But if you wouldn’t be able to pull together a down payment right now, or doing so would force you to tap into other funds like retirement savings or your home equity, it may be worth the extra premium payments just to know that, in the worst case scenario, you’d get the cash you need to buy a new car.
+But if you wouldn't be able to pull together a down payment right now, or doing so would force you to tap into other funds such as retirement savings or your home equity, it might be worth the extra premium payments just to know that, in the worst-case scenario, you'd get the cash you need to buy a new car.

 Still, check the market value of your car at least once a year.
-If it reaches the point where the market value is close to your deductible, it’s probably time to drop regardless of any other factors.
+If it reaches the point when the market value is close to your deductible, it’s probably time to drop the optional coverage, regardless of any other factors.

 Get more insurance tips and other personal finance insights straight to your inbox.
 Subscribe to our daily newsletter, A Step Ahead.